gumvic/remlok-clj/README.md

 As you can see, those are just **[query data]** pairs, where the **data** is the result of the corresponding **query**.

-For example, if you have a send
+For example, if you have a request

 ```clojure
 {:reads [[:user 1] [:user 2]]